Chuck Gillin

-Raymond Charles Gillin (born 1951) is an American Anglican bishop currently serving as bishop ordinary of the Reformed Episcopal Church's Diocese of the Northeast and Mid-Atlantic (NEMA).
+Raymond Charles Gillin (born 1951) is an American Anglican bishop.
+He was the 12th bishop ordinary of the Reformed Episcopal Church's Diocese of the Northeast and Mid-Atlantic (NEMA).

 Biography

 Gillin was born in Philadelphia and raised in Delaware County, Pennsylvania.
 He graduated from Susquehanna University and received an M.Div. from Reformed Episcopal Seminary.

 He served for 24 years as rector of Grace Reformed Episcopal Church in Collingdale, Pennsylvania, as well as interim rector of St. Mark’s Reformed Episcopal Church in Rydal, Pennsylvania.
 Gillin was canon to the ordinary under NEMA bishops Leonard W. Riches and David L. Hicks.

 On September 29, 2012, Gillin was consecrated as NEMA's bishop suffragan at the Reformed Episcopal Church of the Atonement in Philadelphia by REC Presiding Bishop Riches.
 Co-consecrators were Hicks, Royal U. Grote Jr., Daniel Morse and Richard Lipka.
 In 2019, upon Hicks' retirement, Gillin was elected to succeed him as bishop ordinary.

 In 2022, Gillin announced that he would retire by 2025.
-The diocese called for the election of a bishop coadjutor, and in November 2022, William A. Jenkins Jr. was elected.
+The diocese called for the election of a bishop coadjutor, and in November 2022, William A. Jenkins Sr. was elected.
+Jenkins succeeded Gillin as bishop ordinary on January 2, 2025.